jitendrakumararkha/E-commerce_website/README.md

-# E-commerce_website
+# ShopBrowsify website
-My team and me has developed this project this project functionality,advantages are provide following below----> This full stack website has been developed by using nodjs ,Reactjs and for the database mongodb are used, functionality-provided to user end-->
+My team and me has developed this full stack(MERN) project this project functionality,advantages are provide following below---->
+This full stack website has been developed by using nodjs ,Reactjs and for the database mongodb are used, functionality-provided to user end-->